Camaligan

-Camaligan is part of the Metro Naga Urban Area.

-The town is home to the oldest known pre-colonial site in the Bicol region, dating 500 AD to 600 AD, making it an undeclared important archaeological zone.
+It is home to the oldest known pre-colonial site in the Bicol region, dating 500 AD to 600 AD, making it an undeclared important archaeological zone.

 Etymology

 The origin of the town and its name can be traced back to the early settlers of the place.
 Known as the cortadores, or woodcutters, to the early Spanish colonizers who came to the place in the early 1700s, the settlers cut timbers from nearby mountains located upriver or around San Miguel Bay and made this as their form of living.
 Out of these timbers, they hewed out canoes or bancas which they stored under small sheds or huts.
 Later, when these sheds became abundant in the area, as they were made the permanent dwelling places by these canoe makers, the place was called "Camaligan", which means "a place where many sheds can be found", by combining the root word kamalig (or shed) and the locative suffix -an.
 The sheds served to shelter the canoe makers and protect their boats from the natural elements.
 Hence, the name and origin of the town is historically tied to the Bicol River and its early inhabitants.

 "Catagbacan" was the oldest known name of Camaligan.
 Moreover, according to D. Adolfo Puya y Ruiz, in his “Camarines Sur – Descripcion General De Està Provincia En Luzon” (Manila: 1887), Camaligan was called "Kinamaligan" before.